ashermorgan/coliru/README.md

 Some other helpful options include:

 - `--help`, `-h`: Print full help information
+- `--list-tags`, `-l`: List the tags in the manifest and quit without installing
 - `--dry-run`, `-n`: Do a trial run without any permanent changes
 - `--copy`: Interpret link commands as copy commands
 - `--host <HOST>`: Install dotfiles on another machine over SSH